BrentSeidel/BBS-Ada-Widgets/README.md

 * Does the dial indication jump to a new value or does it slew.
 Note that these options were added in an ad hoc fashion based on what I was interested in.

+###Flight Instrument Widgets
+A set of widgets is being developed that emulate the basic flight instruments.
+As these are under development, they should be considered to be experimental and subject to change.

+The current set is:
+* Attitude Indicator
+* Altimeter
+* Compass
+* Turn Coordinator (under development)

+Instruments to do:
+* Airspeed
+* Vertical Speed

 ##Usage
 This software is licensed with GPL v3.
 If you want to use this software under a different license, contact me and we may be able to work something out.